Spare jackets, no questions for Xi: China works to ensure smooth Silk Road summit

 India, whose population is expected to surpass that of China in the coming years, pointedly avoided the summit, complaining that a Silk Road project that crosses Pakistan impinges on its sovereignty by passing through the disputed region of Kashmir.

 North Korea's response may have irked its hosts, however.
-On Sunday it fired a ballistic missile in defiance of international calls to curb its weapons program.
+On Sunday it fired a ballistic missile in defiance of international calls to curb its weapons programme.

 The closing communique and a separate list of 270 concrete results from the summit covered everything from vague references to human rights and democracy - not subjects China gets much praise for internationally - to an oceanic observation station with Cambodia and free trade deal with Georgia.